 Deer Hunt

-Deer Hunt (鹿狩り) is a trick taking game from Japanese sources.
+Deer Hunt (鹿狩り) is a trick-taking game described in Japanese sources.

 Each player is dealt 8 tiles.

-After all eight tricks have been played, players count the number of red pips taken.
-The pair with fewer red pips pays the difference to their opponents.
+After all eight tricks have been played, players count the red pips they have captured.

-The player right to the previous dealer, becomes a dealer for the next game and leads to the first trick.
-Usually four or eight deals are played.
+The player to the right of the previous dealer becomes the next dealer and also leads the first trick.
+Usually, four or eight deals are played in a session.

 Variants